Hutsul Secession

-Hutsul Secession (also called Carpathian style or East Galician style) is an architectural style which developed in Eastern Galicia, particularly in Lviv.
-The style embodies the first attempt to create a national Ukrainian style in the late 19th and early 20th centuries.
+Hutsul Secession (also called Carpathian style or East Galician style) is an architectural style that developed in Eastern Galicia, particularly in Lviv.
+The style represents the first attempt to create a national Ukrainian architectural style in the late 19th and early 20th centuries.
 The style is based on local folk architecture, but incorporates elements of other regional Secession styles.
 Specifically, the Vienna Secession coupled with the folk architecture of the Hutsul highlanders formed the basis of the Hutsul Secession.
+Its incorporation of folk designs makes it similar to Ukrainian Art Nouveau in the Dnieper Ukraine region.

 The most prominent Hustul Secessioinist was Ivan Levynskyi, who headed a firm of several other architects, including Tadeusz Obmiński, Oleksandr Lushpynskyi, and Lev Levynskyi.
-Its incorporation of folk designs makes it similar to Ukrainian Art Nouveau.

 Description

-The Hutsul Secession style includes large, sloping roofs with elaborate contours.
-The buildings are often topped with towers akin to the bell towers of Hutsul churches.
+The style is characterized by expressive massing and large, sloping roofs with elaborate contours.
+Buildings are often topped with towers resembling the bell towers of Hutsul churches.
 Also drawn from the Hutsul folk architecture is the range of color and décor from the utilization of metals and ceramics in the decorative aspects of buildings.
-The forms of the windows, awnings, and doorways are distinctly elastic, embodying the expressive forms of the movement.
+The forms of windows, awnings, and doorways are distinctly elastic, embodying the expressive forms of the movement.
+Decorative elements and color schemes derived from Hutsul folk architecture were incorporated into building design through the use of metal and ceramic ornamentation.